lqdev/mlnetserializedemo/README.md

 # ML.NET Serialization Example

 This repo is a sample application that shows how to use the newly introduced CollectionDataSource feature to load in data from files or System Collections.
+This is based off the [MulticlassClassification_Iris](https://github.com/dotnet/machinelearning-samples/tree/master/samples/getting-started/MulticlassClassification_Iris) sample on GitHub.

 ## Requirements